huggingface/transformers/docs/source/tokenizer_summary.rst

 and :ref:`SentencePiece <sentencepiece>`, and show exemplary which tokenizer type is used by which model.

-Note that on each model page, you can look at the documentation of the associated tokenizer to know which tokenizer type was used by the pre-trained model.
+Note that on each model page, you can look at the documentation of the associated tokenizer to know which tokenizer type was used by the pretrained model.
 For instance, if we look at :class:`~transformers.BertTokenizer`, we can see that the model uses :ref:`WordPiece <wordpiece>`.

 Introduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Splitting a text into smaller chunks is a task that is harder than it looks, and there are multiple ways of doing so.
-For instance, let's look at the sentence "Don't you love 🤗 Transformers?
-We sure do."
-A simple way of tokenizing this
+For instance, let's look at the sentence ``"Don't you love 🤗 Transformers?
+We sure do."`` A simple way of tokenizing
-text is to split it by spaces, which would give:
+this text is to split it by spaces, which would give:

 .. code-block::

     ["Don't", "you", "love", "🤗", "Transformers?", "We", "sure", "do."]

-This is a sensible first step, but if we look at the tokens "Transformers?" and "do.", we notice that the punctuation
+This is a sensible first step, but if we look at the tokens ``"Transformers?"`` and ``"do."``, we notice that the
-is attached to the words "Transformer" and "do", which is suboptimal.
-We should take the punctuation into account so
+punctuation is attached to the words ``"Transformer"`` and ``"do"``, which is suboptimal.
+We should take the
-that a model does not have to learn a different representation of a word and every possible punctuation symbol that
+punctuation into account so that a model does not have to learn a different representation of a word and every possible
-could follow it, which would explode the number of representations the model has to learn.
-Taking punctuation into
+punctuation symbol that could follow it, which would explode the number of representations the model has to learn.
-account, tokenizing our exemplary text would give:
+Taking punctuation into account, tokenizing our exemplary text would give:

 .. code-block::

     ["Don", "'", "t", "you", "love", "🤗", "Transformers", "?", "We", "sure", "do", "."]

 Better.
-However, it is disadvantageous, how the tokenization dealt with the word "Don't".
-"Don't" stands for "do not",
+However, it is disadvantageous, how the tokenization dealt with the word ``"Don't"``. ``"Don't"`` stands for
-so it would be better tokenized as ``["Do", "n't"]``.
-This is where things start getting complicated, and part of the
+``"do not"``, so it would be better tokenized as ``["Do", "n't"]``.
+This is where things start getting complicated, and
-reason each model has its own tokenizer type.
-Depending on the rules we apply for tokenizing a text, a different
+part of the reason each model has its own tokenizer type.
+Depending on the rules we apply for tokenizing a text, a
-tokenized output is generated for the same text.
-A pre-trained model only performs properly if you feed it an input
+different tokenized output is generated for the same text.
+A pretrained model only performs properly if you feed it an
-that was tokenized with the same rules that were used to tokenize its training data.
+input that was tokenized with the same rules that were used to tokenize its training data.

 `spaCy <https://spacy.io/>`__ and `Moses <http://www.statmt.org/moses/?n=Development.GetStarted>`__ are two popular
 rule-based tokenizers.
 Applying them on our example, *spaCy* and *Moses* would output something like: